co-cart/co-cart/plugins/cocart/readme.txt

 = Can I add "WooCommerce Subscriptions" product to the cart? =

 Absolutely you can.
 Any WooCommerce Subscriptions product can be added to the cart the same way a simple or variable product is added to the cart.

+= Why can I not add the same item to the cart with a different price? =

+Each item added to the cart is assigned a cart item key which is made of four key values: **Product ID**, **Variation ID**, **Variation attributes** and **Cart item data**.

+The price and quantity is not taken into account to make this key.

+So if you add the same item to the cart but with a different price, the cart will look up the cart item key to see if it's already added to the cart before deciding to either:

+    1. Add it as a new item.
+    2. Update the quantity of the previous item, in your case the price.

 = Is "WooCommerce Shipping and Tax" plugin supported? =